-This year was the first year that Badger and Robot have taken part in World Book Day and since I really felt that they’d missed out before, I vowed to make their costumes good ones.
+This year was the first year that Louis and Rowan have taken part in World Book Day and since I really felt that they’d missed out before, I vowed to make their costumes good ones.
 I asked the boys what they wanted to be, but I wasn’t prepared for their answers!

 How the heck was I going transform a four year old boy into a long haired dog?!
 I decided that wool was going to be my best bet.
 Wool, and patience.